 Money and tipping

-A service charge is not usually included in restaurants; a tip of 10% of the bill is standard, with exceptional service qualifying for 15%.
+A service charge is not usually included at restaurants; a tip of 10% of the bill is standard, with exceptional service qualifying for 15% or more.
 Tipping of porters, taxi drivers and petrol attendants is common, but not obligatory.

 For any queries, please contact at firstname.lastname@example.org.